Obsessed with Eating Healthy – Is it Orthorexia?

 It’s called orthorexia.
 And while it’s not actually a clinical diagnosis, it can be just as dangerous and life-threatening as anorexia.

-orthorexia definition - obsessed with eating healthy
+orthorexia definition - obsessed with eating healthy; eating disorder obsessed with healthy eating; obsession with healthy eating

 What is orthorexia?